Central idea: God must come first. Doctrine: Vocation. Practical application: Living then discerning your vocation.

 - For both men and women, if they are called to the laity, to choose the single life or marriage.

 - For laypersons, to a multitude of kinds of work, with a great scope for freedom in choosing, from artist to baker to chemist . . . to xylophonist to yacht builder to zoologist.

 - The vocation to which God calls most people is to the laity and to married life.
-There is no more noble way for a woman to live her lay vocation than to be a dedicated wife and mother, or a man as husband and father.
+It is noble for a woman to be a wife and mother and for a man to be a husband and father.